Project

 Actions #33

-Updated by Flole Systems about 1 year ago
+Updated by Flole Systems almost 2 years ago

 Yeah unfortunately this is still an issue.
 As I said, it's still worse than before, even though it was improved.
 Increased latency has been confirmed above but it was never addressed and this was just called "solved".